Create an Excel Time Card Template For Employees

-This part is the critical part, it says if the working hour is less than 8 hours but greater than 4 hours then, half of the salary should be paid and finally if the working hours are less than 4 hours then full day salary will be zero.
+This part is the critical part, it says if the working hour is less than 8 hours, but greater than 4 hours then, half of the salary should be paid, and finally, if the working hours are less than 4 hours, then a full day salary will be zero.

-We are done with regular payment calculation, now we need to calculate “OT Payment”, so enter below formula to calculate “Over Time” amount and drag it to other cells also.
+- We are done with regular payment calculation, now we need to calculate “OT Payment” so enter the below formula to calculate the “Over Time” amount and drag it to other cells also.

-This formula will divide the total regular wages per day by 8 hours, so we will get per hour rating.
-Then we will multiply the per hour wages into “Over Time” hours, since “Over Time” wages attracts 50% extra rate we will multiply the OT payment by 1.5.
+This formula will divide the total regular wages per day by 8 hours, so we will get a per hour rating.
+Then we will multiply the per hour wages into “Over Time” hours; since “Over Time” wages attract a 50% extra rate, we will multiply the OT payment by 1.5.

-Just in case if you want all the employees’ calculation in a single sheet then insert One new column “Employee Name”.
+Just in case if you want all the employees’ calculations in a single sheet, then insert One new column, “Employee Name.”

 Finally, our time card template is ready to record time for employees.